-In in vitro T-cell activation and tumor cell killing assays, we have shown that this design allowed a large masking window, or the difference in EC50 between the masked and the unmasked TCE, for active TCE as compared to non-cleavable CD3-PDD.
+As presented recently at the 2021 AACR meeting, results show in vitro T-cell activation and tumor cell killing assays, we have shown that this design allowed a large masking window, or the difference in EC50 between the masked and the unmasked TCE, for active TCE as compared to non-cleavable CD3-PDD.
 Cleavable CD3-PDD was found to become partially activated in the in vitro assays by secreted proteases and therefore showed an EC50 value in-between the active TCE and the non-cleavable CD3-PDD, as shown in Figure 31.

-Figure 31: T-cell activation and tumor cell killing for active TCE, cleavable CD3-PDD, pre-cleaved CD3-PDD and non-cleavable CD3-PDD, tested with HCT 116 tumor cells and effector pan T-cells.
+Figure 33: T-cell activation and tumor cell killing for active TCE, cleavable CD3-PDD, pre-cleaved CD3-PDD and non-cleavable CD3-PDD, tested with HCT 116 tumor cells and effector pan T-cells.
 Non-cleavable CD3-PDD showed neither T-cell activation nor tumor cell killing, whereas active TCE and pre-cleaved CD3-PDD exhibited potency in the single digit pM range.